Contents

 This is the request-path half of idempotency: the replay store drops most redeliveries here, at the edge, before they reach the handler.

 When no secret is configured, the webhook path is a bare pass-through: the server forwards straight to the handler and the host owns verification.
-That's a deliberate fallback, not the production posture — the wiring below fails to start without a secret.
+The wiring below fails to start without a secret.

 Health and readiness